 - My son Ian is learning about vintage computing, and he decided to write and share what he has learned with the world.

-Useless trivia: I also happen to be the Myles Skinner listed as email@example.com in all the CBM FAQs, so in the unlikely event you want to ask me about GEOS (and in the even more unlikely event that I'll remember enough to give you a useful answer), then I am that guy.
+Useless trivia: I also happen to be the Myles Skinner listed as firstname.lastname@example.org in all the CBM FAQs, so in the unlikely event you want to ask me about GEOS (and in the even more unlikely event that I'll remember enough to give you a useful answer), then I am that guy.
 (Really!)
-And, yes, I still own the weird VIC-20 with PET-style keys in its keyboard.
+And, yes, I still own the weird VIC-20 with PET-style keys in its keyboard—although we know today that this model isn't so weird after all.